I was asked recently for my thoughts on the future of online learning, especially with the continuing changes to my working and educational lives.

 However, one of the exciting developments over the past ten years has been the rise of Minecraft™ and other simulated environments.
 Just like Lego™, these environments allow free rein with creativity, but also allow very sophisticated concepts (even nuclear reactors!) to be taught and experienced.
 It’ll be interesting to see how and if these become used by the mainstream teachers and not just the techie enthusiasts.

 At risk of generalising wildly, Further Education is about gaining skills that will help to find a job.

-Assuming that the motivation and access is sorted (again not guaranteed), then this is an area where online learning is already making a huge difference in my current society.
+Assuming that the motivation and access is sorted (again not guaranteed), then this is an area where online learning is already making a huge difference in our current society.
 Think of almost any skill and you will find someone (often an expert) teaching it via videos on Youtube or similar.